The Unknowns: Abolished

 The purpose of The Unknowns was to find security issues in high-profiled websites and to get them patched.
 The information from the hacked sites was released because The Unknowns attempted to make contact with all their targets informing them of the security issues, but they did not receive a response back from any of the websites targeted.
 Some data was leaked to force these websites to patch their systems.

-After a period of hacking high-profile websites, The Unknown disbanded the group in 2012 but reunited it in the early 2015.
+After a period of hacking high-profile websites, The Unknowns disbanded in 2012 but reunited in early 2015.